You are here:

 In maintained schools, this responsibility can't be delegated and must remain with the full governing board as explained on page 74 of the Governance Handbook.

 Academy trusts are free to decide which functions they delegate.
 However, it's still the trust's responsibility to make sure the delegated functions are carried out.
-This is explained in paragraph 74 of the Governance Handbook.
+This is also in paragraph 74 of the Governance Handbook.

 How this works in practice